TobikoData/sqlmesh/docs/guides/multi_engine.md

   iceberg_scan('data/bucket/lineitem_iceberg', allow_moved_paths = true);
 ```

-This way, the DuckDB engine can be used to scan and load data from an iceberg table and create the physical table in the PostgreSQL database.
+In this model, the DuckDB engine can be used to scan and load data from an iceberg table and create the physical table in the PostgreSQL database.

 While the PostgreSQL engine is responsible for creating the model's view for the virtual layer.